Waveey/Kubernetes-Resume-Challenge/README.md

 The Kubernetes Resume Challenge by Forrest Brazeal

-Finally completed this project after a long stretch of learning.
+Finally completed this project and I must say that this is a very educative, deep dive into the inner workings of kubernetes.

 Directory structure
 - Dockerfile - builds docker image for the website